ericliujt/PolkaSub/README.md

-# PolkaSub - Subscription Manager for Polkadot
+# PolkaSub - A Subscription Manager on Polkadot Westend

 A subscription management system built on the Polkadot Westend testnet, specifically targeting the Asset Hub.